blox-libs/BetterScale/README.md

 Roblox's built-in scaling tools have real gaps. `AutomaticSize` breaks layouts. `AutomaticCanvasSize` is unreliable.
 There's no built-in way to say "I designed this for 1080p, scale it accordingly."

-BetterScale fixes this by managing a `UIScale` for you — it computes the ratio between the player's screen and your reference resolution, applies any overrides you've configured, and keeps it updated on resize.
+BetterScale fixes this by managing a `UIScale` for you; it computes the ratio between the player's screen and your reference resolution, applies any overrides you've configured, and keeps it updated on resize.

 ```lua
 local BetterScale = require(ReplicatedStorage.BetterScale)